Heather du Plessis-Allan: Both polls were wrong - the system is worthless

 How on earth could you have two polls released on the same night that claim completely different things?

-On one TV channel onsunday night, Labour was sitting on nearly 51 per cent and able to govern alone.
+On one TV channel on Sunday night, Labour was sitting on nearly 51 per cent and able to govern alone.
 On the other, it was down, below National.

 On one channel, National is the biggest part on 44 per cent.
 On the other, National is down to 37 per cent and about to roll Simon Bridges because it's all his fault.